FAQ for Masters Students Admitted to Georgia Tech-Europe (non dual-degree)

 If for some reason due to the pandemic, students are asked to complete part of a given semester online, will they still be able to transfer to the Atlanta campus after two semesters enrolled on the Europe campus?

 Yes.
-Students can apply to transfer to the Atlanta campus after 2 semesters in the Georgia Tech-Europe program, whether instruction is offered online or live.
+Students can apply to transfer to the Atlanta campus after two semesters in the Georgia Tech-Europe program, whether instruction is offered online or live.

 Just to confirm, if I defer to a future semester, I do not have to reapply to Georgia Tech, correct?